Martin Tucker Smith

-Martin Tucker Smith (6 July 1803 – 10 October 1880) was an English banker and Liberal Party politician.
+Martin Tucker Smith (6 July 1803 – 10 October 1880) was a member of the Smith Banking dynasty, who served as a bank manager and MP.

 Biography

 Early life

 Martin Tucker Smith was born on 6 July 1803.
-He was the second son of John Smith (1767–1842), and his wife Elizabeth (née Tucker).
+He was the second son of John Smith, MP (1767–1842), and his wife Elizabeth (née Tucker).
 His father was a member of the family which owned the Smith's Bank group of companies, and Martin joined the family business, becoming a partner in the London bank Smith, Payne and Smiths.

 Career

 Like his father and many of his ancestors, Smith entered politics.
 At the 1831 general election he was elected as one of the two Members of Parliament (MPs) for Midhurst in Sussex, a rotten borough in the control of his first cousin Lord Carrington.
 However, the borough's representation was reduced to one member in 1832, and Smith stood down.
 He did not re-enter Parliament until the 1847 general election when he was elected unopposed as one of the two MPs for the borough of Wycombe in Buckinghamshire.
 He was re-elected at the next three general elections, before standing down at the 1865 general election.

+Smith also served as a director on the British East India Company during its final years, before the company's liquidation in 1858.